CinTheDev/acerola-jam-0/README.md

 - A story on how the world has been destroyed by some kind of astronomical event, altering the world as we know it in some horrible way
 - You are a person with a magic blessing / curse and have to continue life somehow (inspired from the tale of Midas)

+#### Modified physics law

+- Specific formula in dynamics (or it's bases like mechanics or kinematics) modified
+- Laws of thermodynamics don't hold anymore, allowing impossible constructions to exploit infinite energy, or similar
+- Chemistry becomes very constrained; elements become very unreactive
+- Every object is locked in rotation, rotation is impossible without dissasembling and rearranging the object itself

+#### Magic blessing / curse

+- Everything you touch becomes gold (kinda familiar idea)
+- A specific law of physics doesn't apply to you anymore (e.g. gravity, collision, ...)

 ### Something parasitic

 - You are a parasite inside a host